takanopontaro/node-puggy/README.md

     </p>
 ```

-if you want to make SSI include code be a block, just specify `comment`;
+if you want to make SSI include code be a block, just specify `comment`.

 ```jade
 div